Don Mills Collegiate Institute

-Don Mills Collegiate Institute (DMCI) is a high school in Toronto, Ontario, Canada.
+Don Mills Collegiate Institute is a high school in Toronto, Ontario, Canada.
 Located in the Don Mills neighbourhood, it serves an ethnically diverse student population of approximately 1000.
 As of 2017, 67% of students speak a first language other than English.
 The school opened in 1959.

 Location

 Initially, the board planned to build two separate schools on the site with a shared heating plant, but in October 1957, trustee Dorothy Bishop prepared a report which raised the possibility of saving money by placing the two schools under one roof, as had previously been done in Vancouver and Calgary.

 DMCI shares its building with Don Mills Middle School (formerly Don Mills Junior High); however, the two schools have different street addresses and the buildings are designed in a way that keeps the two schools separated except for a common library and connecting hallways.
 The auditorium located within the collegiate building is also occasionally used by Don Mills Middle School.
 Additionally, a number of rooms in the middle school are used to teach high school students, possibly due to the lack of available space in the collegiate half of the building.